clach04/terminal_style_toolkit/README.md

 ### Fonts Notes

+  * Under Linux, Bitstream Vera Sans Mono is typically built-in and not bad
   * Under Windows, the built-in Consolas is not bad (better than Courier New, that Putty defaults to), available since Microsoft Windows Vista.
     A similar (free) font is Inconsolata